Recommendation as Language Processing (RLP): A Unified Pretrain, Personalized Prompt & Predict Paradigm (P5): Experiments

-\textbf{Metrics.~} For rating prediction, we adopt two standard metrics -- Root Mean Square Error (RMSE) and Mean Absolute Error (MAE).
-For sequential recommendation and direct recommendation task families, we employ top-k Hit Ratio (HR@k) and Normalized Discounted Cumulative Gain (NDCG@k) to evaluate the performance and report HR@{1, 5, 10} and NGCG@{5, 10}.
-For explanation generation and review summarization, we evaluate different methods with BLEU-4, as well as ROUGE-1, ROUGE-2, and ROUGE-L. Except for RMSE and MAE, all other metrics are ``the higher, the better''.
-For all tables, \textbf{bold} numbers refer to the best performance, while \underline{underlined} numbers indicate the second best performance.
+\textbf{Metrics.~} For rating prediction, we adopt Root Mean Square Error (RMSE) and Mean Absolute Error (MAE).
+For sequential recommendation and direct recommendation tasks, we employ top-$k$ Hit Ratio (HR@$k$) and Normalized Discounted Cumulative Gain (NDCG@$k$) to evaluate the performance and report HR@{1, 5, 10} and NGCG@{5, 10}.
+For explanation generation and review summarization, we evaluate different methods with BLEU-4, as well as ROUGE-1, ROUGE-2, and ROUGE-L. RMSE and MAE are ``the lower, the better'', while all other metrics are ``the higher, the better''.
+For all tables in the following, \textbf{bold} numbers refer to the best performance, while \underline{underlined} numbers indicate the second best performance.